torandi/php_migrations/README.md

 Username may be optional, depending on your config.php

 ### Arguments

---help (-h): Show help
+    --help,  -h: Show help
---check (-c): Checks if there are any migrations to run, but does not run them (dry run)
+    --check, -c: Checks if there are any migrations to run, but does not run them (dry run)